 We have witnessed and fought discrimination against Jews in certain autocratic societies for centuries, but today our attention and efforts must be focused on any and all individuals, organizations and governments that openly express or support anti-Semitic views and actions.

 Combat anti-Semitism (CAS) is a non-partisan international grassroots movement of individuals and organizations, across all religions and creeds, united to combat anti-Semitism.
 CAS attempts to expose anti-Semitic activity in the world today from across the ideological spectrum and highlights those working to fight against its resurgence.
 One of the most pernicious forms of modern anti-Semitism is the effort to deny the Jewish people their right to self-determination in their ancestral homeland, Israel and to delegitimize, if not eliminate the profound historic, religious and cultural connection of the Jewish people to Israel, which is an integral pillar of Jewish identity.
-Humanity flourishes when religious and cultural diversity is respected and we hope to encourage understanding so tragedies like the holocaust never happen again.
+Humanity flourishes when religious and cultural diversity is respected and we hope to encourage understanding so tragedies like the holocaust or any incidents of hate inspired violence never happen again.